o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/authentication-providers.md

 If you are using Google, you must also use the app secret you were given for your account as the value for `ClientSecret`.

-When deploying the optional CloudFormation Development Kit (CDK) application, be sure to use the CDK constant that corresponds to your selected provider.
-Refer to the CDK application deployment step in [Setting Up Client Auth](./setup/) for details.
+When deploying the optional AWS Cloud Development Kit (AWS CDK) application, be sure to use the AWS CDK constant that corresponds to your selected provider.
+Refer to the AWS CDK application deployment step in [Setting Up Client Auth](./setup/) for details.

 These settings and those in the resource mapping file are read once during activation of `AWSClientAuthSystemComponent`.